pmkent/angular-6-REST-userapp/angular/README userapp 2018-12-05.txt

 Step 5.
 Add header and footer

+We already generated the header and footer components in step 3 above.
+In the header component we will add the application menu on the right with the following menu items - Login, List Users, Add User, Register, Logout, Toggle Theme.
+The toggle theme menu items switches the application theme.
+The home icon on the left will take you to the login (home) page if clicked.
+The footer component has a copyright application line that ends with the current year.
+The footer year is controlled by footer component typescript file using the Javascript Date().

+Take a look at the code in the /userapp/angular/src/app/pages/header and the /userapp/angular/src/app/pages/footer folders.
+Also check the screens in the /userapp/doc/User List Screenshot.png image for the best view of the header and footer with the menu extended.

+Acknowledgements and credits:

+I would like to acknowledge the following article for the main idea I used to build the Angular 6 application front end: https://www.devglan.com/angular/angular-6-example I would also like to shout out to the Angular tutorials https://angular.io/  especially the hero app tutorial.

+Remember the code for this Angular CRUD example is available in GitHub (https://github.com/pmkent/angular-6-REST-userapp)

 2018-12-09

 User CRUD application built using Angular 6 front end Java REST backend.
 This userapp starts off with a login and user registration pages that are not restricted.
 Once logged in you'll able to view user list, add a user, delete a user, logout.

+For a blog on this application, please visit http://pmkent.com/index.php/angular-6-java-rest-user-crud-application/

+This tutorial will combine several topics of interest including Angular 6 login example, Angular 6 Http client example, Angular 6 CRUD example, Angular 6 Observable example, Angular 6 list example, Angular 6 add example, Angular 6 edit example, Angular 6 CLI example and Angular 6 Material Design tutorial.

 * Login page if your user information already exists in the database.
 Otherwise, login as userone@gmail.com : password
 * Currently the application uses a fake database using Java Map of user objects.
 There is plans in the future to use a MongoDB user collection database.